 Many wet shaving enthusiasts have embraced its fascinating culture by immersing themselves in its deep historical roots.
 However, getting started can be daunting for the newcomer.
-Therefore, we have created the internet’s most comprehensive guide to wet shaving to soften that learning curve.
+Therefore, we have created the internet’s most comprehensive guides to wet shaving to soften that learning curve!

 Firstly, even with the most expensive straight razor or safety razor, you can save money as it will last a lifetime.
 Safety razor blades cost as little as 9¢ each and a razor blade can endure several generations if well-treated.